chatbotizeteam/sdk-native-ios/README.md

     // Completion handler is optional
 }
 ```
-This will allow us to send push notifications to user device.
-Remember that you have set up all required notification related permissions.
+This will allow us to send push notifications to the user's device.
+Remember that you have set up all required notification-related permissions.

 If you want to disable notifications, use:
 ```swift